 When it comes to Disney dining, it is one of the best values for your money, especially if you are looking for budget friendly ideas.

 How you plan your fast passes gives you a tremendous edge.
-Schedule them early and geographically close.
-Easily keep track of the rides at all of the Disney Parks with this free printable.
+Schedule them early and geographically close, or else you might find yourself on a scavenger hunt throughout the parks.

 For example Big Thunder, Splash Mountain, and Pirates of the Caribbean would be a smart use of fast passes.